mongodb/docs/source/includes/change-stream/clusterTime.rst

 .. _|idref|-clusterTime:

-The timestamp from the oplog entry associated with the event.
+``clusterTime`` is the timestamp from the oplog entry associated with the event.

-Change stream event notifications associated with a :ref:`multi-document transaction <transactions>` all have the same ``clusterTime`` value: the time when the transaction was committed.
+Due to :ref:`oplog size limits<txn-oplog-size-limit>`,
+:ref:`multi-document transactions <transactions>` may create multiple oplog entries.
+In a transaction, change stream events staged in a given oplog entry share the same ``clusterTime``.

 On sharded clusters, events with the same ``clusterTime`` may not all relate to the same transaction.
 Some events don't relate to a